Healthier Buildings Series: IoT and the Future of Sustainability, Maintenance, and Safety

 With over 25 years of experience, Wilbrecht is a registered architect and specialist in design, construction, and information technologies.
 At Cuningham Group, Wilbrecht leads both firm-wide design technology and research and development departments.
 Pape has more than 20 years of experience in real estate investment, leasing, acquisitions, dispositions and development, and possesses significant real estate market knowledge.
 At Revel, he oversees the asset management and creative office/mixed-use portfolios for the firm.

-To watch a recording of this webcast, follow the above video link.
+A recording of this live webcast is available above.
 You can otherwise read through a PDF version of our slides or continue reading for an overview.
-Visit our events page to browse through our building intelligence webinar recording library.

 Dimensions of Building Information Modeling